FAQ

 The wedding and reception will take place outside on grass and cobblestone, so for ladies we recommend footwear that is both stylish and practical—wedges, block heels, dressy boots, or flats are great options.

-Again, evenings in the mountains can get chilly, so we suggest bringing a layer such as a wrap, shawl or jacket to stay warm and comfortable as the night continues.
+Summer evenings in the mountains can get a little chilly once the sun goes down, so we recommend bringing layers such as a wrap, shawl or jacket to stay warm and comfortable as the night continues.